PiotrKrzem/StdCat/README.md

 Please make sure to update requirements file if other packages are needed.

 To launch:
-Run main.py
+run main.py in console/compiler

-stdcat.py ontains original tensorflow code, and is only used as a backup
+NOTE: stdcat.py contains original tensorflow code, and is only used as a backup